AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ## Next steps

 If you would like to learn about merge policies, data governance, query service, and the segment builder, jump over to [lesson 11 in the Getting Started for Data Architects and Data Engineers tutorial](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/create-merge-policies.html?lang=en).
-The earlier lessons in this tutorial have you manually build everything that was just populated by these Postman collections--enjoy the head start!
-We hope to add more tutorials which build on this sample data in the future.
+The earlier lessons of this other tutorial have you manually build everything that was just populated by these Postman collections--enjoy the head start!

+If you would like to build a sample Web SDK implementation to link to this sandbox, go through the [Implement Adobe Experience Cloud with Web SDK tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html).
+After setting up the "Initial Configuration", "Tags Configuration", and "Set up Experience Platform" lessons of the Web SDK tutorial, log into the Luma website using the first ten email addresses in the `luma-crm.json` file using the password `test` to see the profile fragments merge with data uploaded in this tutorial.

+If you would like to build a sample Mobile SDK implementation to link to this sandbox, go through the [Implement Adobe Experience Cloud in mobile apps tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/overview.html).
+After setting up the "Initial configuration", "App implementation", and "Experience Platform" lessons of the Web SDK tutorial, log into the Luma website using the first email addresses in the `luma-crm.json` file to see a profile fragment merge with data uploaded in this tutorial.

 ## Reset Sandbox environment {#reset-sandbox}